dylnb/esslli2015-monads/README.md

         * Linguistic goals served by monads: multi-dimensional meaning composition
         * Survey of applications in linguistics
     * Basics
-        * Types and Kleisli arrows
+        * Types and type classes
-        * Monad laws
+        * Monads and the monad laws
-    * First example, the List monad: division by zero?, indefinites
+    * First example, presupposition failure in the "maybe" monad
-    * Also, the identity monad...

 * Day 2:
     * Reader monad